Species

 https://commons.wikimedia.org/wiki/File:Bald_eagle_about_to_fly_in_Alaska_(2016).jpg

 Conservation Status: Least concern.
-Arctic foxes adapt readily to captive environments.
+Adapt readily to captivity.

 -------------------------------------------------------------------------------------------------